HTML5 continues to evolve as the next web standard for site content and functionality morphing out of today’s 10+ year old HTML4.01.

 - HTML5 offers new elements for better site structure (i.e. article tags, header tags, nav tags).

-- SEO benefits = Webpages will experience faster download time, and webpages will be indexed and searched more efficiently due to cleaner code .
-The microdata helps label data and thus helps webmasters generate Rich Snippets which make it easier for Google to better recognize and present information from a webpage.
+- SEO benefits = Webpages will experience faster download time, and webpages will be indexed and searched more efficiently due to cleaner code.
+The microdata helps label data and thus helps webmasters generate Rich Snippets which makes it easier for Google to better recognize and present information from a webpage.

 - HTML5 provides a new standard for multi-media content without requiring a third-party plugin.
 For example, there hasn’t been a standard for playing audio or showing a video on a web page until HTML5.
-Audio and videos are usually played through a third-party plugin (such as flash) however not all browsers share the same plugins.
+Audio and videos are usually played through a third-party plugin, however not all browsers share the same plugins.
 With HTML5, videos can be built directly into supporting browsers, which enables ultra-fast video downloads.

 - SEO benefits = HTML5 videos more searchable and indexable to search engines.
 In HTML5, the video is browser-based and incredibly fast.
 For slower internet connections, there’s no buffering since the file is downloaded and played in HTML5.